 Turkey breasts are very low in calories, so this is a super healthy dinner.
 But with the rich and tangy sauce, you won’t feel like you are missing out at all.
 Serve with a big salad, roasted asparagus, potatoes, or even this mushroom rice pilaf would be great.

-You could even use this same recipe and moth with chicken breasts or even pork chops if that is what your family likes best.
+You could even use this same recipe and make with chicken breasts or even pork chops if that is what your family likes best.
 Sometimes I make a little extra sauce, so there is lots for each bite.
 Something about the tangy mustard, Worcestershire sauce and lemon juice together that is just out of this world.
 Such an unlikely pairing!

 So next time you are at the store, pick up some turkey so you can make these lemon turkey cutlets.
 Your weeknights and family will thank me!

-- 2 Turkey Cutlets
+- 2 Turkey Cutlets, or chiken

 - 2 Tbls Lemon Juice